thingsboard/thingsboard.github.io/_includes/docs/user-guide/oauth-2-support.md

 - Your domain name and redirect URI template are already specified here.
 Now we need to add an OAuth 2.0 client.
 Click "Create" to begin;
 - Enter the title and select "Google" as the provider.
 If necessary, specify the allowed platforms, or leave all.
 Now, enter the *Client ID* and *Client secret* from the [Google API Console](https://console.developers.google.com/){:target="_blank"}.
 Then, expand the "Advanced settings" menu;
 - Let's make the settings for the "General" block.
 Use this [link](https://developers.google.com/identity/protocols/oauth2/openid-connect#discovery){:target="_blank"} to see the list of up-to-date URLs like "Access Token URI", "Authorization URI", etc. Select "POST" in the "Client authentication method" field.
 Then check the "Allow user creation" checkbox.
 Add to the scope field: "email", "openid", and "profile";
 - Go to the "Mapper" block.
-Select the "Basic" type and fill in the fields, if necessary (described in more detail below in this article in the "Basic" mapper part).
-Some configurations are available only in ThingsBoard Professional Edition.
-Then, click "Add" to confirm adding OAuth 2 client;
+Select the "Basic" mapper type and "Custom" tenant name strategy.
+Specify %{email} as tenant name pattern (more details about these properties are described below in the "[Basic mapper](#basic-mapper)" part), fill in the other fields, if necessary, and click "Add" to confirm adding the OAuth 2 client;
 - OAuth client is added.
 Click "Add" to confirm adding domain.

 {% include images-gallery.html imageCollection="google-configuration-of-thingsboard-google-1" %}